MORFEproject/MORFE_Symbolic/README.md

 # MORFE2.0

 This repo implements the method and examples from:
-* A. de F. Stabile, A. Vizzaccaro, C. Touze'.
+* A. de F. Stabile, A. Vizzaccaro, C. Touzé.
 Normal form analysis of nonlinear oscillator equations with automated arbitrary order expansions (2025)